stephencrowell/lungair-fhir-server/README.md

-This repository contains tools for building a prepopulated [FHIR](https://www.hl7.org/fhir/overview.html) R4 server, intended for the construction of sandbox environments for Electronic Health Records (EHR). `lungair-fhir-server` creates a [FHIR](https://www.hl7.org/fhir/overview.html) server inside a docker container that we can interact with.
+This repository contains tools for building a prepopulated [FHIR](https://www.hl7.org/fhir/overview.html) R4 server, intended for the construction of sandbox environments for Electronic Health Records (EHR). `lungair-fhir-server` creates a [FHIR](https://www.hl7.org/fhir/overview.html) server inside a docker container.
 The FHIR server contains Patients and Observations from a user defined data source.
 Currently, a handful of observation types are supported such as heart rate and some mechanical ventilation parameters.
 The full list of supported observation types can be found in [observation_types.json](observation_types.json).